Melissa Coleman joins the Clever Cookstr to share tips on how to create a more minimalist kitchen, and maximize your joy of cooking in the process.

 In order to create an efficient pantry, a new set of rules is necessary.
 Implementing the system will feel as clunky as trying out a recipe for the first time.
 But as soon as you get into the rhythm (which won’t take long), you’ll begin calling these rules habits and offering to make over your neighbor’s pantry.

 Think of your pantry like a small restaurant.
 Inventory is constantly coming in and out.
 You’ve got limited shelving and a bunch of employees (family members) ranging in age.
 Hire a boss (you), and create a user-friendly pantry system to meet your inventory needs.
 Then, communicate the system to the employees.
 A successful system is developed from understanding the personal habits of all employees and creating proactive, intuitive solutions.
 At first, it’s important that the boss enforce the system for it to take hold.
-We’ll break down the practical details in the following pages.
-Use this section as a guide, and make changes according to your lifestyle.
+Make changes according to your lifestyle.
 The system will vary from kitchen to kitchen.

 From a box of cereal to sliced almonds—treat each item as an ingredient.
 This helps to give the pantry system context and saves time, money, and mental energy when shopping.
 Some ingredients can be restocked from shopping the bulk bins at the store, which is typically less expensive due to the lack of packaging.
 Otherwise, become brand loyal and/or buy the same exact ingredients every time.
 No two brands of canned chickpeas, for example, are exactly the same.
 Find your favorite, and stick with it.
 This loyalty takes the guesswork out of cooking, too.
 You’ll know exactly how the ingredient performs.

 It’s OK not to stock every ingredient from the grocery store.
 In fact, it’s wise to give yourself parameters for the pantry, which will also help guide the recipes you can make.
 So build your pantry system around what you can feasibly maintain.
-We stock one type of short-grain pasta, one type of 20-minute brown rice, one type of tortilla chip, etc. Consider dropping your number of spices down to about 20, especially if you rarely use the other 10 (see page 30 for more about spices).
+We stock one type of short-grain pasta, one type of 20-minute brown rice, one type of tortilla chip, etc. Consider dropping your number of spices down to about 20, especially if you rarely use the other 10.
 What about those pesky cereal boxes?
 Create a rule.
 For our family of three, we stock two types of cereal at a time—a box my daughter picks out and muesli.
 It may seem counterintuitive, but too many options can lead to decision-making paralysis while also creating storage problems.
 Rules give us context to create.

 Store-bought food comes in boxes and bags that are designed to look good on the shelf at the store, but they don’t translate well to the home pantry.
 You can’t see the interior contents, they look disorderly on the pantry shelf, and once opened, they don’t keep food fresh.
 Buy clear containers to store your dry goods.
 We use OXO Pop Containers, which come in a variety of sizes for stocking larger amounts of food like pasta, rice, chips, cereal, and oats.
 We also use quart-sized wide-mouth Ball jars for smaller things like nuts, seeds, and dried fruits.
 Using clear containers makes it easy to see what’s in stock and what needs refilling.
 It also makes it easy to find what you’re looking for.
-Rebuild your spice cabinet, too, using a set of clear glass containers (see page 30 for more guidance on spices).
+Rebuild your spice cabinet, too, using a set of clear glass containers.

 A pantry overhaul can be expensive.
 Do a little at a time as budget permits.
 When buying containers, think about functionality.
 Will it keep food fresh?
 Will it fit on the pantry shelf?
 Is it easy to use?
 Will a hand fit inside?
 If using Ball jars, swap out the less convenient, two-piece metal lids for one-piece plastic lids, also made by Ball.
 It’s a cheap upgrade.